iExecBlockchainComputing/github-actions-workflows/publish-npm/README.md

 2. **Configure Trusted Publisher on NPM**

-   On [npmjs.com](https://www.npmjs.com/), configure your the root publish workflow of your GitHub repository as a trusted publisher for your package.
+   On [npmjs.com](https://www.npmjs.com/), configure the root publish workflow of your GitHub repository as a trusted publisher for your package.
    ![trusted publisher](trusted-publisher.png)

    NB: You can have only one trusted publisher per package, if you need multiple publication triggers (workflow_dispatch, release, etc.), you need to merge them into a single workflow referenced as trusted publisher.